 Thermally Purified Grades

 Superior Graphite’s unique Electro-Thermal Treatment/Purification Technology is an ideal tool to overcome the purity deficit of natural materials like flake graphite.
-An improvement of the crystalline structure resulting in electrical or thermal conductivity enhancement of synthetic graphite is also achieved at temperatures approaching 3,000°C. In the FormulaFX™ product line, Superior Graphite offers purified flake and synthetic grades.
+An improvement of the crystalline structure resulting in electrical or thermal conductivity enhancement of synthetic graphite is also achieved at temperatures approaching 3,000°C. In the FormulaFX™ friction product line, Superior Graphite offers purified flake and synthetic grades.

 Graphitic Coke Grades

 The Electro-Thermal Treatment/Purification Technology also imparts graphitic properties of amorphous feed stocks like CPC, resulting in unique materials like Resilient Graphitic Carbons (RGC™), which have proven advantages in brake pad behavior (see Compressibility Application page).
 Depending on the morphology or other characteristics of the feed material, other specialty graphitic materials can be produced using this technology.
-RGC™ can easily be differentiated from other carbonaceous material by the extremely high resiliency (spring back effect) that RGC™ exhibits under high pressure (see Figure 5).
+RGC™ can easily be differentiated from other carbonaceous friction material by the extremely high resiliency (spring back effect) that RGC™ exhibits under high pressure (see Figure 5).